carderne/carderne.github.io/_posts/2019-03-07-data-off-grid-tanzania.md

 layout: single
 title: "A new approach to data and mapping"
 date: "2019-03-07"
-excerpt: "Data is a key enabler in boosting (among other things) increased access to modern energy sources.
-We took a (slightly) more human-centric approach to residential data and mapping in Tanzania."
+excerpt: "Data is a key enabler in boosting increased access to modern energy sources."
-tags:
-- inside
 ---

 Data is a key enabler in boosting (among other things) increased access to modern energy sources.
 We took a (slightly) more human-centric approach to residential data and mapping in Tanzania.